JustinDDavis/100-days-of-code/log.md

 **Thoughts:**: I'm seeing the value of going through these katas, they force you through syntax boundaries, development practices, and regex things I don't think I would have otherwise.

 **Link to work:**

+### Day 13: August 15, 2020

+**Today's Progress**: I FINISHED THE "STRING CALCULATOR"!!!

+**Thoughts:**: It took several days to get through this one, but it did show me the value that TDD and tests in general provides.
+This is one exercise that I hope to circle back with other approaches to see where I could have clean things up.

+**Link to work:**